doganparlak/doganparlak.github.io/_pages/about.md

 To further enrich my academic journey, I involved in the [Social Networks Lab](https://sn.ethz.ch) as a research assistant and teaching assistant, working closely under the supervision of Prof. Dr. Ulrik Brandes.
 This opportunity has allowed me to contribute to ongoing research and gain valuable teaching experience.

-In addition to my academic pursuits, I am currently gaining valuable industry experience through a Data Science internship at [UEFA](https://www.uefa.com).
+In addition to my academic pursuits, I have gained industry experience through a Data Science internship at [UEFA](https://www.uefa.com).